Xiaoyang0118/xiaoyang0118.github.io/_pages/about.md

   - Supervisor: Prof. Yi Gong

 # Honors and Awards
+- Youth Talent Support Program, China Association for Science and Technology, 2024.
+- Outstanding Research Fellow in Shenzhen, 2024.
 - Incentive Program for Scientific and Technical Papers in the Field of Information and Communication, China Communications Society, 2024.
 - Best Paper Award of IEEE 4th International Symposium on Joint Communications & Sensing, 2024.
 - Journal of Information and Intelligence Exemplary Reviewer, 2023.